If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

 This is why it’s important to read the fine print of EVERY travel insurance policy.
 You can do so by reading their product disclosure statement before you buy.

-BUT, I’ve had many occasions where I’ve almost bought a travel insurance policy, but upon reading the fine print, discovered that there were various loopholes which left me uncovered.
+I’ve had many occasions where I’ve almost bought a travel insurance policy, but upon reading the fine print, discovered that there were various loopholes which left me uncovered.

-While most travel emergencies and injuries are covered by travel insurance, it’s important to be aware of what is not covered by your plan, so you’re not left disappointed.
+It’s important to be aware of what is not covered by your plan, so you’re not left disappointed.

 Some of the most common things that insurance policies for backpackers don’t usually cover include: